VedikaKirve/Banking-System---SQL-Project-/README.md

 ## Business Questions
 ### Basic Queries:
-1. List all customers with their email and phone number.
+1. List all customers with their full name, email and phone number.
 2. Show all accounts with account type and balance.
 3. Find all transactions above ₹50,000.
-4. List all active loans.
+4. List all active loans with their account ID and loan amount.
-5. Show all branches in a specific city.
+5. Show all branches in the city "Mumbai".

 ### Intermediate Queries:
 1. Calculate total balance per customer.